SEND Information Report

 Other factors which may impact on a child’s progress and attainment but are not considered SEND that the school may provide additional and targeted support for are:

-- Being in receipt of Pupil Premium Grant
+- Being in receipt of the Pupil Premium Grant (also defined as Disadvantaged pupils)

 2. Information in relation to Hassocks Infant School's policies for the identification and assessment of children with Special Educational Needs and/or Disabilities